-Employee/Applicant Name: Job Title: Work Location: Phone Number:
+SUPPLIES AND Employee Name Job Title

+Work Location

-Data Privacy Statement: This information may be used by your agency human resources representative, ADA Coordinator or designee, your agency legal counsel, or any other individual who is authorized by your agency to receive medical information for purposes of providing reasonable accommodations under the ADA and MHRA.
+Data Privacy Statement: This information may be used by your College human resources representative, ADA Coordinator or designee, your College legal counsel, or any other individual who is authorized by your College to receive medical information for purposes of providing reasonable accommodations under the ADA and MHRA.
 This information is necessary to determine whether you have a disability as defined by the ADA or MHRA, and to determine whether any reasonable accommodation can be made.
-The provision of this information is strictly voluntary; however, if you refuse to provide it, your agency may refuse to provide a reasonable accommodation.
+The provision of this information is strictly voluntary; however, if you refuse to provide it, your College may refuse to provide a reasonable accommodation.